 - (1) Subject to Section 5(p), you may overlay administrative boundaries or other map content, provided that the Application's user interface prevents end users from:

-- (1) You may only use the Services in an Application that is used by your employees for mobile asset management to track, view, and manage Assets based on their GPS or other sensor based location.
+- (iv) Bing Maps Mobile Asset Management Platform Add-on Subscription License (plus the Mobile Asset Management With Routing SKUs or Mobile Asset Management Without Routing SKUs).
+Under this License, you may only use the Services in an Application that is used by your employees for mobile asset management to track, view, and manage Assets based on their GPS or other sensor based location.
 Your Application may be accessed via a web browser or an installed client, provided that you strictly control functionality in the user interface and authentication of users.
 This license includes the right to use Premium Services, unless specifically stated otherwise.

-- (3) Mobile Asset Management With Routing SKUs.
-You may use the Services (except Premium Services) for business asset tracking, fleet management, or dispatch, including to monitor or track the location or movement of Asset(s) and provide guidance based on the position or routing of multiple objects tracked using GPS or other sensor-generated methods.
+- (2) Mobile Asset Management With Routing SKUs.
+You may use the Services (excluding Premium Services) for business asset tracking, fleet management, or dispatch, including to monitor or track the location or movement of Asset(s) and provide guidance based on the position or routing of multiple objects tracked using GPS or other sensor-generated methods.

-- (4) Mobile Asset Management Without Routing SKUs.
-You may use the Services for business asset tracking, fleet management, or dispatch, including to monitor or track the location or movement of Asset(s), provided, however, that you may not use the Services for routing.
+- (3) Mobile Asset Management Without Routing SKUs.
+You may use the Services (excluding Premium Services) for business asset tracking, fleet management, or dispatch, including to monitor or track the location or movement of Asset(s), provided, however, that you may not use the Services for routing.

-- (vi) Bing Maps Mobile Asset Management Platform Add-on SL and Bing Maps Mobile Asset Management Consumer Tracked Per Asset.
+- (v) Bing Maps Mobile Asset Management Platform Add-on SL and Bing Maps Mobile Asset Management Consumer Tracked Per Asset.

 - (2) You may not exceed 50,000 total requests or 20 requests per Asset, whichever is greater, of forward geocoding, sessions, or routing requests, all measured as an average over any 24-hour period.
 You also may not exceed more than 50 reverse geocoding requests per Asset over any 24-hour period using the Bing Spatial Data Services API or otherwise.